Daily Mileage: 7-11 miles

 A Country Walkers representative will greet you at the Geneva Airport to start your adventure off right.
 A complimentary car service will whisk you to your centrally located hotel in Chamonix.
 From here, you are perfectly positioned to explore this charming city at your leisure.

-After enjoying an included breakfast at your hotel your guides will meet you at 8:00 a.m. in the lobby of Hôtel Le Morgane.
+After savoring your first delicious and abundant breakfast at your Chamonix hotel, meet your leaders at 8:00 a.m. in the lobby.
 They’ll be wearing Country Walkers shirts.

-Your exploration of the legendary Mont Blanc Circuit begins in Chamonix, the mountaineering capital of the Alps.
-Following a morning meeting, you travel one hour to the hamlet of La Villette to start your first hike.
+Chamonix is the mountaineering capital of the Alps, so it is apt that you begin your exploration of the legendary Mont Blanc Circuit here.
+Following a morning meeting, you travel ten minutes along a scenic road to the hamlet of Les Tines to start your first hike.

 Included Meals: Breakfast, Lunch, Dinner